A-Zero Architects is an award winning RIBA chartered practice based in London.

 Ross King MArch, BArch – [email protected]

 Ross came to London from Aberdeen, via Dubai and Vancouver and claims credit for bringing A-Zero into the world of BIM.
-Educated in Robert Gordon University, and currently studying for his RIBA part 3 exams, Ross is currently project architect on a series of domestic and mixed use schemes in the UK.
+Educated in Robert Gordon University, Ross is currently project architect on a series of domestic and mixed use schemes in the UK.

 Mizue Katayama, BArch – [email protected]

-When she is not studying at the Architectural Association, Mizue works with the studio in the capacity of intern, and bringer of calm to the office.
-She has managed a series of projects through concept and construction.
+Mizue works with the studio as Architectural Assistant, and bringer of calm to the office.
+Educated in both the Architectural Association and SOAS, she has manages a series of projects through concept and construction.

 A-ZERO A0 ARCHITECTS LONDON CENTRAL SOUTHWARK NORTHWOOD BRAGHENHAM LEIGHTON BUZZARD ELEPHANT & CASTLE CAMBERWELL KENNINGTON PECKHAM AWARD WINNING SUSTAINABLE DESIGN ENVIRONMENTAL DESIGN DOMESTIC RESIDENTIAL DESIGN ECO